nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 Machine learning needs trial and error before it works well.
 But debugging a machine learning application is a real complex challenge.
 An endless number of factors must be taken into account.
 Not only technical but even more from a business perspective.
-When are risks in outcomes acceptable?
+What risks in outcomes are acceptable?
 You need insights in the context where the results are used in order to evaluate if machine learning results are usable enough.
 When you want to improve the output you can face problems e.g. the following
 problems: